YanKlInnomme/FoundryVTT-dungeonworld-fr/README.md

  * The Dungeon World system from Asacolips
  * The Babele module (essential for translation)
  * The Lib-wrapper module (Required by Babele)

+ ## Version 2.0.1

+ * Updated the manifest for proper activation of required modules

  ## Version 2.0.0